This page describes the Identity and Access Management (IAM) roles and permissions needed for running Connectivity Tests.

 must have the

 the host project.
-This is because the firewall and route configurations for the
+This requirement exists because the network's firewall and

 Unreachable with an